itsashutosh07/Spring-Boot-CRUD/README.md

 ### Overview:
-**1. An Employee Entity having following features:**
+1. **An Employee Entity having following features:**
-  a. `EmployeeID` - Auto Generated - Integer
+    1. `EmployeeID` - Auto Generated - Integer
-  b. `FirstName` - String
+    2. `FirstName` - String
-  c. `LastName` - String
+    3. `LastName` - String
-  d. `Email` - String
+    4. `Email` - String
-  e. `Gender` - Enumerated
+    5. `Gender` - Enumerated
-**2. Employee Controller with the following APIs exposed:**
+2. **Employee Controller with the following APIs exposed:**
-  a.
-GET Mapping:
+    1. GET Mapping:
         - Get list of all employees
         - Get employee by `EmployeeID`
         - Get employee by `Email`
-  b.
-POST Mapping:
+    2. POST Mapping:
         - Add an employee
         - Add a list of employees
-    - ==Upload== List of Employees using a `MultipartFile`
+        - _Upload_ List of Employees using a `MultipartFile`
-      - _Multi-threading support built for file upload._
+            > Multi-threading support built for CSV file upload.
-  c.
-PUT Mapping:
+    3. PUT Mapping:
         - Edit employee data using `EmployeeID`
-  d.
-DELETE Mapping:
+    4. DELETE Mapping:
         - Delete employee data using `EmployeeID`